MicrosoftDocs/fabric-docs/docs/get-started/fabric-home.md

 ### Find help and support

 If the self-help answers don't resolve your issue, scroll to the bottom of the Help pane for more resources.
 Use the links to ask the community for help or to connect with [!INCLUDE [product-name](../includes/product-name.md)] Support.
 For more information about contacting Support, see [Support options](/power-bi/support/service-support-options).

 ### Find your account and license information

 Information about your account and license is available from the Account manager.
-Select the tiny photo from the upper-right corner of [!INCLUDE [product-name](../includes/product-name.md)] to open your Account manager.
+To open your Account manager, select the tiny photo from the upper-right corner of [!INCLUDE [product-name](../includes/product-name.md)].

 :::image type="content" source="media/fabric-home/fabric-home-me.png" alt-text="Screenshot showing the Account manager expanded.":::